osg-htc/user-school-2023/docs/materials/software/part4-ex2-wrapper.md

 Our wrapper script will be a bash script that runs several commands.

-1. In the same directory as the last exercise (still logged into `login04.osgconnect.net`) make a file called `run_blast.sh`.
+1. In the same directory as the last exercise, make a file called `run_blast.sh`.

 1. The first line we'll place in the script is the basic command for running blast.
 Based on our previous submit file, what command needs to go into the script?